Aniruth1011/MALJ/BackEnd/API_DOCUMENTATION.md

 ---

-This documentation provides an overview of the MALJ System, its API endpoints, and functions.
-Users can refer to this documentation for understanding and utilizing the system effectively.
+This documentation provides an in-depth guide to the MALJ System, including its API endpoints and underlying functions.
+Users can reference this documentation for efficient utilization of the system.